opcua-lads/lads-server-collection/servers/lads-balance/README.md

 ```
 ## Configuration (config.json)
 This document explains the configuration options for `config.json`.
-The configuration file must be placed in the application's root directury.
+The configuration file must be placed in the application's root directory.

 ### Example config.json file
 The first device entry provides the full set of configuration options.